 “There’s not a single person here who looks like me,” she said to herself quietly.
 “No speakers, no attendees; no one else looks anything like me here.”

-Umemba didn’t realize it, but what she said was aloud and overheard by Creel, who not only understood but was the type of person to take action.
+Umemba didn’t realize it, but she said that aloud and it was overheard by Creel, who not only understood but immediately decided to take action.
 The verbal pebble thrown was about to spread ripples, ones that would enlarge and become the beginning of an official movement to bring equality to the diabetes patient landscape.

-The pair went on to create a People with Color Living with Diabetes (POCLWD) summit and are forming a new non-profit organization called Diversity in Diabetes (DiD).
+The pair went on to create a People with Color Living with Diabetes (POCLWD) summit and a new nonprofit organization called Diversity in Diabetes (DiD), established in August 2020.

-Together, their individual stories have converged into a joint effort to bring more inclusion and diversity to the Diabetes Community and allow for more voices to be a part of discussions, advocacy, and change.
+Together, the passion of these two women converged into a joint effort to bring more inclusion and diversity to the Diabetes Community and allow for more voices to be a part of discussions, advocacy, and change.

 Umemba is no stranger to diabetes in a minority household.
 Her father has type 2 diabetes and she’s living with prediabetes herself.
-She also works as a Diabetes Care and Education Specialist (DCES), with a background as a registered nurse with a Masters in public health, and is a lifestyle coach as well as a community health worker instructor.
+With a background as a registered nurse with a master’s in public health, she works as a Diabetes Care and Education Specialist (DCES) and lifestyle coach, as well as a community health worker instructor.

 Yet, the impact of race on diabetes care even shows in her own home.

 “I didn’t realize it was as bad as it is until I was asked, ‘Daddy, want to know what an A1C is?’
-He’d been diagnosed for three years.
-His daughter is a (DCES).
+He’d been diagnosed for 3 years.
+His daughter is a [DCES].
 And he didn’t know what an A1C is,” she said.
 “I was taken aback.
-I realized that taking a class or two (about diabetes) is not enough.
+I realized that taking a class or two [about diabetes] is not enough.
 To do well with diabetes, you have to be a student of diabetes for the long haul.”